chidume/Tetris/README.md

 An implementation of the classic game using HTML/CSS/JavaScript

 ## Purpose
-The purpose of this project is improvement my HTML/CSS/JavaScript while also building a portfolio.
+The purpose of this project is to improve my HTML/CSS/JavaScript while also building a portfolio.

 ## Upcoming Features